What to Do If You’re Facing Foreclosure or Falling Behind on Your Mortgage in the COVID-19 Era

 Bank of America: Homeowners affected by COVID-19 and with Bank of America mortgages and home equity lines of credit can request to defer payments, with payments added to the end of the loan.
 Bank of America has promised there will be no negative credit reporting for homeowners.
 Bank of America also has halted foreclosure sales and evictions.

 Fannie Mae Loans: Fannie Mae provides mortgage insurance to lenders protecting them from the risk that a loan may become delinquent.
 This means lenders backed by Fannie Mae have to follow its rules.
 And on March 18, 2020, Fannie Mae ordered a 60-day moratorium on lenders to hold any foreclosure auctions or prosecuting foreclosure auctions through June 30, 2020.

 Fannie Mae also ordered lenders to offer forbearance options if homeowners are facing a financial hardship because of COVID-19.
 This means Fannie Mae must reduce or suspend your payments.
 Under Fannie Mae’s rules, your lender is authorized to offer an initial forbearance plan term of up to 6 months, and grant an extension of the initial forbearance plan term of up to 6 additional months.
-It is our understanding that Fannie Mae will be accepting verbal statements of the homeowner being impacted by coronavirus.
+Fannie Mae is accepting verbal statements of the homeowner being impacted by coronavirus.

 Fannie Mae also has ordered lenders to not report negative activity related to your mortgage to the credit reporting bureaus if you fall behind because of COVID-19.